About campaigns

 • Reaching out to customers that have enrolled in your loyalty program

-• Using a control group, along with any number of recipient groups, to measure the quality of a campaign.
+• Using a control group, along with any number of treatment groups, to measure the quality of a campaign

 How campaigns work